CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.3.md

 ## Conclusion

 In conclusion, you learnt how to manage **Microsoft 365 Copilot** licenses within your organization.
 You have understood how to assign and remove these licenses for users and how to enable or disable specific Copilot services based on your organization's needs.
 Additionally, you also understood how to configure Copilot's ability to reference web content, enhancing its utility and the end-user experience.
 This knowledge would allow you to effectively manage and tailor the Copilot experience to best suit your organizational requirements.

+## Summary

+In this exercise, You have learned how to view and understand the management of Copilot’s public web content access settings.
+With read-only access, you reviewed the configuration options and learned how users can enable this feature in Copilot Chat.
+This ensures that Copilot can enhance its responses by referencing web-based resources.